-For more information, call 602/965-8710.
+For more information, call 602/965-8710 or stop by the Honors Program office at BAC 226.
 Interested students should also contact the University Honors College at 602/965-2359.

 Latin American Studies.
-Students in the College of Business may pursue a program with emphasis in Latin American area studies.
-At least 30 upper-division semester hours of the program must be in Latin American content courses, including 15 semester hours of Latin American content courses in the College of Business listed on page 198 under International Business Studies (except ECN 365) and 15 semester hours of Latin American content courses in other disciplines.
+Students in the College of Business may pursue a program with an emphasis in Latin American area studies.
+At least 30 upper-division semester hours of the program must be in Latin American content courses, including 15 semester hours of Latin American content courses in the College of Business listed on page 240 under International Business Studies (except ECN 365) and

+15 semester hours of Latin American content courses in other disciplines.
 A reading knowledge of either Spanish or Portuguese is required; a reading knowledge of both is recommended.
-The Latin American content program must be approved by the Center for Latin American Studies (see page 91).
+The Latin American content program must be approved by the Center for Latin American Studies (see page 111).
 Fulfillment of the requirements is recognized on the transcript as a bachelor's degree with a designation of the Latin American studies discipline.
 It is possible to complete the certificate program in International Business Studies and the Latin American emphasis concurrently.